Lately, I bought one of the most incredible lenses I’ve ever seen. Not cheap. Not small. But definitely worth the effort.

 Perspective, colors, tridimensionality are beautiful.
 And that’s all I have to say about image quality.
-I’m not a pixel-peeler, I’m not interested in that kind of things.
-I have just this to say: the image quality is stunning, for my eyes it’s probably one of the sharpest, if not the sharpest Fuji lens I’ve ever tried.
+I’m not a pixel-peeler, I’m not interested in that kind of thing.
+I have just this to say: the image quality is stunning, for my eyes, it’s probably one of the sharpest, if not the sharpest Fuji lens I’ve ever tried.

 Storytelling is the karma of the Fuji 16mm 1.4

 Using this lens in the right way it’s a whole different game.
-I love lenses that allows you to tell stories and, with this lens, it’s almost impossibile to snap a photo without telling a story.
-That’s because this focal length brings sooooo many items inside the frame that a story will be told, for sure.
-The downside is that it’s difficult to be aware of all the details, people, objects and composition’s elements that pour inside the frame.
+I love lenses that allow you to tell stories and, with this lens, it’s almost impossible to snap a photo without telling a story.
+That’s because this focal length brings so many items inside the frame that a story will be told, for sure.
+The downside is that it’s difficult to be aware of all the details, people, objects and composition elements that pour inside the frame.
 So, many of your photos, in the beginning, will look like a painting from Hieronymus Bosch.
 But once you make an eye on it, it will be just fun, ’cause you’ll be able to enjoy the limitless composition games you can play with it.

 Fuji 16mm 1.4: almost a macro lens

 The Fujifilm 16mm 1.4 is also a versatile lens.
 You can use it in a lot of situations: portrait ( mainly whole body), landscape, astrophotography, street photography, whatever.
 Bokeh is gorgeous, also because you can focus insanely close to your subject.
 And it’s fast enough to use it at any time, even in the night, without too much worrying about shutter speed.